morris-lab/CellOracle/docs/changelog/index.rst

 Changelog
 =========

+* `0.10.1 <2022-04-13>`
+ `-` We refactored the code to simplify the installation process and calculation speed.

+ `-` Links.get_score() function was deprecated.
+Please use Links.get_network_score() instead.
+Because the new network score calculation is implemented solely in Python code, celloracle no longer requires the R package.

+ `-` Codes were updated to comply with the recent numpy updates. e.g. np.int was replaced with int.

+* `0.10.0 <2022-04-13>`
+ `-` Tutorial data was updated.

 * `0.9.0 <2022-01-21>`
  `-` Change the default color scheme for the inner product score / perturbation score visualization in the in silico gene perturbation module.